cavalle/steak_is_a_scam/steak/steak.md

 # _ka-bah-yeah_

 <!SLIDE center karateka>
-.notes This is my avatar in github, and this is the original picture for that avatar…
+.notes This is my avatar in github, and this…

 <div class='crop'>
   <img src='/image/steak/karateka.jpg'/>